The essence behind the identity.

 This branding is where the Corporate Name is the actual Brand.
 Corporate branding gives each product, service, or anything, the strength of the corporate brand values, characteristics, and positioning, a well-positioned brand will do well when positioning its products saving on advertising and marketing campaigns.
 The better the branding the less effort for Advertising and Marketing to be effective.

 This is where each individual product has its own Brand and character.
-With this strategy the Corporate Name is either totally or virtually absent due to the unique values, personality, identity and positioning of the Product Brand.
-This Brand type implies that every new product the company brings on to the Marketplace it becomes a “New Brand” and it can be positioning precisely in the Marketplace.
+With this strategy, the Corporate Name is either totally or virtually absent due to the unique values, personality, identity, and positioning of the Product Brand.
+This Brand type implies that every new product the company brings on to the Marketplace it becomes a “New Brand” and it can be positioned precisely in the Marketplace.
 Product Branding makes it easier for the Corporate Brand performance when positioning new products, however, if a product is not successful or is involved in a marketing disaster, the bad consequences will not affect to the company name.
-Product Branding is costly, Advertising will take most of the budget when positioning, competitive advantage and strong positioning in the Marketplace are very necessary for a product to succeed.
+Product Branding is costly, Advertising will take most of the budget when positioning, competitive advantage and strong positioning in the Marketplace is very necessary for a product to succeed.

-This brands is focus on the employees to understand the visions, mission, goals, plans and services of the company.
-It educate employees for them to up-hold the Corporate Brand to their customers.
+This brand is focused on the employee’s understanding of the visions, mission, goals, plans, and services of the company.
+It educates employees so they to up-hold the Corporate Brand to their customers.
 The mission of this brand is to create a Corporate Brand Image and Internal Identity that penetrates through national boundaries and resonates with local cultures on the missions or the promises of the Corporate Brand.

-This Brand it’s specifically designed to attract customers when associating the company with a Cause or Purpose with people, prospectors or customers will find it beneficial.
-Most of the times this might be a percentage contribution of company sales to charitable or other type of organizations such as: Cities, Councils, Wildlife Preservation, Student Financial Aid and other.
+This Brand it’s specifically designed to attract customers when associating the company with a Cause or Purpose with people, prospectors, or customers who will find it beneficial.
+Most of the time this might be a percentage contribution of company sales to charitable or other types of organizations such as Cities, Councils, Wildlife Preservation, Student Financial Aid, and others.

-This makes the promise to to employees concerning their working environment and relationship to their leaders.
-In this case “promises” are different from guarantees and opportunities in that they are offered free of encumbrances.
+This makes the promise to employees concerning their working environment and relationship with their leaders.
+In this case, “promises” are different from guarantees and opportunities in that they are offered free of encumbrances.